How To Create an Infographic

 While designing an infographic, make sure to control your color palette.
 A good thumb of rule is to stick to three colors while determining a color palette for your infographic.
 If you think that would not suffice, try adding different tones, tints, and shades to the colors you’re already using.

 So what are you looking for?
-Go ahead and start creating your very own trendy infographic!
+Go ahead and start creating infographics with your very own trend!